 Root’s method doesn’t save everyone money, and it doesn’t have as many options for customization and live support — but for safe drivers willing to use Root’s app as their primary interface, there is real opportunity to gain impressive savings.

-Root Insurance claims that it saves its drivers up to 52% with fast, easy, fair, personalized auto insurance.
+Root Insurance claims that you can save up to $900 per year on car insurance.
+It also claims that you can file a claim in three minutes and that roadside assistance is offered in every policy.
 Its car insurance is based on how you drive rather than who you are, and the entire experience lives in a simple, easy-to-use app.

 Is it true?